Rebecca Black Returns With New Song, But It’s Not As Viral As ‘Friday’

 Watch the original music video for Rebecca Black’s “Friday” here.

 Rebecca Black admits that her first reaction was “Oh my God,” adding that “Friday” was never meant to achieve such jaw-dropping popularity on the Internet and go viral.
-And apparently it weren’t only YouTube users who made fun of Black in the comments section below the viral video.
+And apparently, it wasn’t only YouTube users who made fun of Black in the comments section below the viral video.

 Rebecca Black reveals that she received a great deal of taunting from her classmates and even had to leave her Anaheim Hills, California school.
 Ever since then, the singer has been homeschooled by her mom.
 This begs the question: does Black’s mom allow her daughter to go out on Fridays?